M. Bryan Blaise

 Point Scholar 2013—2014

-Now, he is studying global leadership and management at Columbia Business School, with a research concentration on organizational change and intersectional inclusivity models.
-He is an active leader of the school’s leadership and LGBT clubs, the latter of which boasts more than 400 straight allies.
+Bryan studied global leadership and management at Columbia Business School, with a research concentration on organizational change and intersectional inclusivity models.
+He was an active leader of the school’s leadership and LGBTQ clubs, the latter of which boasts more than 400 straight allies.
 With his MBA and passion for social justice, Bryan plans to help organizations structure greater inclusivity and equity into their operations, while advancing the opportunities of all marginalized groups.